 We have tested the licensing in our applications on various Operating Systems, and configuration settings.
 However, despite our best efforts we occasionally run into issues with our licensing scheme.
 We have taken this into account and have a work-around if you experience these difficulties:

-- If you are running a version of HMP Elements that was released prior to 2013.
-Go to the following location and download the updated version of the License Request application:
+- If you are running a version of HMP Elements that was released prior to 2013, click here to download the updated version of the License Request application.

 - Unzip the LicenseRequest.zip and move the LicenseRequest.exe to your Hmp Elements Server folder.
-By default it is installed in this directory: C:\Program Files\Inventive Labs\Voice Elements Platform\Hmp Elements Server
+(Default Directory: C:\Program Files\Inventive Labs\Voice Elements Platform\Hmp Elements Server)

 - Open up a command line, and browse to the location where you placed the updated LicenseRequest.exe.